Revealed: The baby and child deaths linked to homelessness

 Homelessness may have contributed to the deaths of at least 33 children in England between April 2019 and March 2022, with most of the deceased under the age of one.

-A government spokesperson admitted the findings of the report, carried out by researchers at Bristol University, underlined the “urgent need” to tackle “poor-quality housing”.
+A government spokesperson admitted the findings of the report, from the All-Party Parliamentary Group (APPG) for Temporary Accommodation, underlined the “urgent need” to tackle “poor-quality housing”.

 A family is classed as homeless if they are placed in temporary accommodation, which can be sub-standard and put people living there - including children - at greater risk of developing health conditions, including respiratory conditions.